 And that’s how Tim really got me thinking that I should do something about eggs.
 I was 11 years old and Tim was 15.
-He knew much more about life and the abstract things like the multiverse or where vaginas are located in girls.
+He knew much more about life and abstract things like the multiverse or where vaginas are located in girls.
 He had to be right about eggs being awesome.

-But I know much more about eggs, I’ve dedicated most of my free time to studying them, and I am about to let you know about the best animal they should come from.
-I’ve tried insects, too, but the voice is not always nice to them, which is a shame, although now I know they taste good when they don’t bite or sting your tongue, which is interesting.
+But now I know much more about eggs, I’ve dedicated most of my free time to studying them, and I am about to let you know about the best animal they should come from.
+I’ve tried insects, too, but the voice is not always nice to them, which is a shame, although now I know that they taste good when they don’t bite or sting your tongue, which is interesting.
 I think.